simonzg/docs/dapps.md

 ## Intro
-Meter offers an opportunity to act as an API for the world.
-Dapps can use meter to run on and quickly onboard users, while others can use meter as a quick way to reach settlement.

 You can communicate with Meter via commonly used Web3 interface thanks to our _Meterify_ library.

+DApps can use Meter to run on and quickly onboard users, while others can use Meter in order to reach settlement.

 ## Prerequisites

-You would need:
+You will need:

 - nodejs version 10.15.1 or above,
     - [Here is the guide](https://tecadmin.net/install-nodejs-with-nvm/#) on how to install Node.js and manage different versions
 - [meterify](https://www.npmjs.com/package/meterify)